Omega-3 (EPA & DHA)

 Supplements can complement these foundations when intake is low or needs are higher.

-If you’re unsure whether omega-3 supplementation might support your goals — or whether dietary changes would be enough — we can explore this together.
-Small adjustments to food choices often make a meaningful difference.
+Supplements are a minefield.
+If you’re unsure whether omega-3 supplementation might support your goals, or whether dietary changes would be enough, we can explore this together.
+Book your free call with me.

 Prefer to read at your own pace?